Why does Meta's Mark Zuckerberg think smart glasses will replace smartphones?

 Meta has recorded monthly losses of 160 billion yen in the VR sector since June 2022 - GIGAZINE

-Furthermore, although smart glasses are still in the early stages of development, Zuckerberg said that if you can do anything just by asking AI, it will be 'pretty exciting.'
+Furthermore, although smart glasses are still in the early stages of development, Zuckerberg said that if you could do anything just by asking AI, it would be 'pretty exciting.'
 However, Zuckerberg expects that not only smart glasses but also smartphones will benefit from the evolution of AI.

 Why Mark Zuckerberg thinks AR glasses will replace your phone - YouTube